365businessdev/docs/_i18n/en-US/_docs/licensing/license-methods/user-license.md

 User licenses are restricted to individual users within a tenant.
-Each user requires their own license to access the apps and extensions of 365 business development.
+Each user requires their own license to access the apps and features of 365 business development.

-## What are the benefits of the user license?
+## What are the benefits of a user license?

 User licensing allows for flexible assignment of licenses to individual users.
-Each user receives their own license tailored to them.
-This enables individual licensing and use of the apps and extensions of 365 business development.
+Each user receives their own license, granting them permission to use the app or feature.

 <div class="alert alert-warn">
-    <i class="fa-solid fa-lightbulb"></i> <strong>Important Note:</strong> Please note that depending on the app or extension, licensing of all active users may be mandatory, otherwise functionality within Microsoft Dynamics 365 Business Central may be limited.
+    <i class="fa-solid fa-lightbulb"></i> <strong>Important Note:</strong> Please note that depending on the app or feature, licensing all active users may be mandatory, otherwise functionality within Microsoft Dynamics 365 Business Central may be limited.
 </div>

 ## Which users need to be licensed?